nickjj/flask-static-digest/README.md

 can think of.
 This tool does not depend on or compete with existing asset build tools.**

+### How does it work?

+There's 3 pieces to this extension:

-It does this by adding a Flask CLI command to your project.
-After running it, it takes your static files and then md5 tags them along with optionally gzipping them too.
-In the end this allows your web server (such as nginx) to efficiently serve and cache your CSS, JavaScript, images and fonts.
-We'll go more into this later.
+1. It adds a custom Flask CLI command to your project.
+When you run this command it looks at your static files and then generates an md5 tagged version of each file along with optionally gzipping them too.

+2. When the above command finishes it creates a `cache_manifest.json` file in your static folder which maps the regular file names, such as `images/flask.png` to `images/flask-f86b271a51b3cfad5faa9299dacd987f.png`.

+3. It adds a new template helper called `static_url_for` which uses Flask's `url_for` under the hood but is aware of the `cache_manifest.json` file so it knows how to resolve `filename=images/flask.png` to the md5 tagged file.

 ### Installation / Quick start